 In a parallel course with the IRWA seminars, I attended most of the annual Alaska Surveying and Mapping Conferences (ASMC) held during my career.
 As a part of the conference, I presented ROW research short courses along with other professionals or presented papers on various ROW and boundary surveying projects.
 The short course presentations and background research represents a large part of this website.
 As a result of my ASMC activities, in 2016, I was inducted in to the Conference Hall of Fame.

 Upon my retirement from DOT&PF in May of 2014, I joined the Fairbanks office of R&M Consultants, Inc. At R&M I worked with Karen F. Tilton, PLS, SR/WA, CFedS and Charlie Parr, SR/WA in the Right-of-Way Services Unit.
 The work included research, ROW acquisition and permitting projects for state and local governments along with ROW research in anticipation of litigation.
 Expert witness reports and testimony were provided for both the state and private parties.
-Although it is not my intention for this website to generate more assignments, I have included this link to my Expert Witness Resume, should a small but interesting case pop up.
+Although it is not my intention for this website to generate more assignments, I have included this link to my Expert Witness CV, should a small but interesting case pop up.
 My R&M projects included research & development of complex ROW mapping for acquisition; research & reporting related to riparian issues within a private subdivision; riparian apportionment and boundary conflicts; merger of title as it relates to DNR lands and DOT&PF material sites; Small Tract patent reservations; RS-2477 ROW through mining claims; section line easements over ANCSA lands based on protracted surveys; RS-2477 trail ROW over ANCSA lands; highway ROW scope of use over ANCSA lands; interpretation of reciprocal easements between the US Forest Service and the State of Alaska; lot boundary conflict due to incorrect POB within a subdivision not monumented by the original surveyor; interpretation of the Dalton Highway ROW; and existing ROW research for municipal water and gas distribution systems.

 The group of "ROW Nerds", those whose interest went to the historical research and understanding of the effect of obscure right-of-way issues was always small.
 Unfortunately, it appears to be growing smaller.
 I am hoping that this website will stimulate that interest in others and provide materials that will give them a jump start in their research.
 In an email regarding my testimony on a case, the state Assistant Attorney General made reference to my ROW knowledge of many "recondite" issues of federal land law.
 The Merriam-Webster definition of "recondite" is "difficult or impossible for one of ordinary understanding of knowledge to comprehend".
 For most folks, the better definition of "recondite" is information so obscure and meaningless to everyday life that no one really wants to know it.
 Oh, well...